Tintagel: Musical and film associations

 Arnold Bax was inspired to compose his symphonic poem Tintagel after a visit to the village.
 Edward Elgar also composed while on a visit to Tintagel.

 The film Knights of the Round Table had some sequences filmed near Tintagel Castle with local people as extras: this was in 1953 though it was not released until 1954.
 Some other filming has been carried out in Tintagel, e.g. Malachi's Cove at Trebarwith.
 The exterior of the Camelot Castle Hotel was used to portray Dr. Seward's asylum in the 1979 film Dracula.
 The Youth Hostel doubled for the coastguard station in the 1981 BBC serial The Nightmare Man.

 Notable people

 The Earls and Dukes of Cornwall (to whom the castle belonged) were never resident at Tintagel though a few of them are known to have visited.
-From 1552 to 1832, Tintagel was a parliamentary borough (generally known as the Borough of Bossiney) sending two members to the House of Commons; these included Sir Francis Drake, Sir Simon Harcourt and James Stuart-Wortley, 1st Baron Wharncliffe.
+From 1552 to 1832, Tintagel was a parliamentary borough (generally known as the Borough of Bossiney) sending two members to the House of Commons; these included Sir Francis Walsingham (c.
+1532 – 1590), Sir Francis Drake (c.
+1540 – 1596), Francis Bacon (1561–1626), Sir Simon Harcourt, 1st Viscount Harcourt (1661–1727) and James Stuart-Wortley, 1st Baron Wharncliffe (1776–1845).

 During the same period, there were also mayors of the borough of whom the best known is William Wade (fl.
 1756–1786).
 Contemporaries of Mayor Wade were the Rev. Arthur Wade (vicar 1770–1810) and Charles Chilcott (d.
-1815) (known for his gigantic stature).
+1815) who was known for his gigantic stature.
 The Rev. R. B. Kinsman (vicar 1851–1894) was also honorary constable of the castle.